taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Character designs: Majhee Suh, Iúna Morei, Kai Oliveira, Beatriz Cavalcanti, Nova Jatobá, Vec Barbosa, Nicola Cavalcanti

+### Chapter Title Page

+**"Loading Universal Record..."**

+**"Finished loading...'A Beginner's Guide to eSyrup: Introduction'"**

+**"eSyrup was first synthesized in the 2040s by researchers trying to directly interface silicon circuits with biological tissue.
+These researchers manage to create a yeast mutant that, when cultured with lactic acid bacteria and fed water and sand, decomposes the [silicon dioxide](https://en.wikipedia.org/wiki/Silicon_dioxide) found in most sand.
+The resulting culture can be vaporized, heat-treated, or "voltage-treated" to induce the atoms within this self-replicating culture to self-assemble into tissue-like sections, which can mimic the behaviour of any component of a classical electronic circuit.
+However, eSyrup structures do not seem to be powered by electricity; instead, they seem to convert CO2 into glucose via an unknown method that may be related to or derived from the [Calvin cycle](https://en.wikipedia.org/wiki/Light-independent_reactions)..."**

 ### Page 1

 **"2067: Ushuaia, Argentina"**